8 people found this helpful

 Your eyelids need to close correctly in order to spread your tears evenly over your eyes.
 If your eyelid turns inwards, or your lower eyelids droop and pull away, this can be what causes watery eyes.
 We’d recommend definitely speaking to your doctor if this is the case for you.

 You might need help for watery eyes if you experience eyestrain.
 This can be the result of staring at a screen for a long time, or any other activity that involves the eyes being focused in the same spot for prolonged periods, such as driving or reading.

-Having a cold in the colder months can lead to watery eyes.
+If you find that your eyes water in cold weather, it could be indicative of the common cold.
 In winter we’re more prone to catching a cold because we spend more time indoors, where germs can spread more easily.
-So, if you have a sore throat and a stuffy nose too, it might all be down to the common cold.
+So, if you have a sore throat and a cough with a stuffy nose too, it might all be be worth looking at our advice on how to relieve watery eyes during a cold.

 Which watery eye treatment you choose to try will totally depend on what caused you eyes to water in the first place.
 For example, if it’s down to allergies, we'd recommend wearing wraparound sunglasses or avoiding going outside on high pollen count days.

 If it’s due to eyestrain, it's worth taking regular breaks from screen-time, while other causes like eyelid issues, might require a doctor’s attention.
 Whatever the reason, you might find that a warm or cold compress brings you some relief for your runny eyes in the meantime.

 Now that you have more information about the common causes of watery eyes, you’ll find it easier to decide on an appropriate course of action to soothe them.
 And don't forget to take a look at our range of Cushelle products!